 The price deflator for SSD products has been running at around 45%.
 This means the average selling price is 45% cheaper than last year for a given capacity.

-Prices have fallen low enough that by the end of 2019 the important 10 cents per GB may be reached.
-Already 1TB products are now just below 10 cents per GB.
+Already consumer oriented 1TB SSD products are now slightly below 10 cents per GB.
 Consider the basic ordinary differential equation.

 y(t) = a × ekt